The cause of medulloblastomas is not known.

 The prognosis depends on whether the cancer is average risk or high risk.

-Medulloblastomas account for about 20% of brain and spinal cord cancers in children.
-These tumors tend to occur in children who are 3 to 4 years old or 8 to 10 years old, but they can occur in infants and younger children and throughout adolescence.
+Medulloblastomas are one of the most common malignant brain tumors in children.
+These tumors tend to occur in children who are 3 to 4 years old or 8 to 10 years old, but they can occur in infants and throughout adolescence.

 What causes medulloblastomas is unclear.
 They sometimes occur in people with certain hereditary disorders (such as Gorlin syndrome or Turcot syndrome).

-To make the diagnosis, doctors do an MRI with a contrast agent (a substance that makes the images clearer) to look for a tumor.
-Then they take a sample of tissue from the tumor and examine it under a microscope (biopsy).
+To make the diagnosis of medulloblastoma, doctors do an MRI Magnetic Resonance Imaging (MRI) Magnetic resonance imaging (MRI) is a type of medical imaging that uses a strong magnetic field and very high frequency radio waves to produce highly detailed images.
+During an MRI, a computer... read more with a contrast agent Radiographic Contrast Agents Radiographic contrast agents are substances used to distinguish between internal structures in medical imaging, such as various types of x-rays and magnetic resonance imaging (MRI).
+During imaging... read more (a substance that makes the structures clearer to see on imaging tests) to look for a tumor.
+Then, they take a sample of tissue from the tumor and examine it under a microscope (biopsy).
+They may also do special genetic tests on the sample to help with diagnosis and treatment.
 Usually, instead of removing just part of the tumor for the sample, the entire tumor is surgically removed and sent for examination.

 Risk is average if